North America Has Lost 3 Billion Birds, Scientists Say

 "But we also knew that other bird populations were increasing," he says.
 "And what we didn't know is whether there was a net change."
 Scientists thought there might simply be a shift in the total bird population toward more generalist birds adapted to living around humans.

-To find out, the researchers collected data from long-running surveys done with the help of volunteer bird spotters, like the North American Breeding Bird Survey and the Audubon Christmas Bird Count.
-They combined that with a decade's worth of data on migrating bird flocks detected by 143 weather radar installations.
+To find out, the researchers collected data from long-running surveys conducted with the help of volunteer bird spotters, such as the North American Breeding Bird Survey and the Audubon Christmas Bird Count.
+They combined that data with a decade's worth of data on migrating bird flocks detected by 143 weather radar installations.

 Their results show that more than 90% of the loss can be attributed to just a dozen bird families, including sparrows, warblers, blackbirds and finches.

-Note: An earlier version of this story misspelled Kristen Ruegg's first name as Kristin.